 4. You’re Hearing Strange Noises

-5. Sudden Leaks
+5. Unexpected Leaks

-If you discover puddles or dark spots around your water heater, it’s a smart time to evaluate getting a replacement unit as soon as possible.
+If you discover puddles or dark spots around your water heater, it’s a wise time to evaluate getting a new unit ASAP.

 These leaks are typically created by little fractures in the tank itself.
 The longer you postpone it, the more likely you’ll run into a crisis when the tank gives out.
 (You can halt a messy tank failure down the road by installing a tankless water heater, which doesn’t keep water.)